 At least two subpages related to your topic, named subpage1.html and subpage2.html.
 Each must have one or more original photos.

 A page holding your map and any other multimedia not embedded on your subpages.
+You are encouraged to embed your Storify on this page once you have finished it.
 This page should be named media.html.

 On each page, horizontal or vertical site navigation to your introduction page, subpages, blog (other links are optional).
 Each page must link to every other page in your project.